chrisgramberg678/ml-project/README.md

 To use this as a Python module compile it using the command:

 `make module`

+If you don't want to use make you can also just run `python stepup.py build_ext`

 This will create ml_project.so which can be imported into Python using `import ml_project as ml`.